cde-ev/cdedb2/doc/source/Development_Environment.rst

 Quickstart
 ----------

-.. note:: The following section does omit many details and options for a
+.. note:: The following section does omit many details and options.
+For a
           more comprehensive account follow the links above.

 VM